 Why did I specify a skirt suit?
 I talked about why I don’t believe in conforming to male standards a little in this post.
 You’re a girl, embrace it.
 Don’t pretend to be something that you aren’t.
 While pants might be a little better suited (pun intended) for colder months, my go to outfit for an interview is a skirt suit.
 This is the one piece I’d recommend investing in.

-Sometime, going on interviews feels like you’re doing the summer wedding tour.
+Sometimes, going on interviews feels like you’re doing the summer wedding tour.
 Back to back meetings, a thousand questions asked and answered, and 30 resumes printed on fancy paper.
 You’re lucky to remember your own name at the end of it let alone that of the interviewers.
 But make them remember you.

 My favorite suit is by J.Crew and they have a version of it every season.
 You can buy the blazer and skirt separately which is nice in terms of sizing too.
 I searched so many stores to find a suit that didn’t make me look 2 decades older than I really am when I first graduated.
 The fit of this blazer still keeps it young and classy.
-Plus, the pencil skirt is much better than pants (at least on my body type).
+Plus, a skirt is much better than pants (at least on my body type).

 I’d recommend getting black too.
 While it’s a little boring, you can easily dress it up with any color button down, blouse, or even a cute ruffled top underneath.
 The bonus?
 After you land the job, you can wear the skirt and blazer separately to work.
 In corporate America, no one wears suits every day unless you’re in banking, real estate, or maybe sales so this is how to get the long term wear out of these pieces!

 PS. if this J.Crew suit is still too much of a splurge item for you, try NY & Company or Express until you save up.
 Both are always running promotions and have affordable prices to start.
 Fun fact: 80% of my business casual was NY & Company when I worked in consulting!